equinor/res2df/docs/usage/pillars.rst

 It is *strongly* recommended to play with the cutoffs to get the desired result.
-Also calibrate the computed contacts with the initial contacts, you may see that you should add a constance distance to all computed contacts.
+Also calibrate the computed contacts with the initial contacts, you may see that you should add a constant distance to all computed contacts.
 Beware that shale cells with little oil, but in the oil zone necessarily will affect the computation (sometimes that explains the need for calibration to initial contacts).